FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 produced in the (new) `"errorCodes"` section of the ABI file.

 Either it is used with a `str` literal (or a const-evaluable such value) and produces `"msg"` fields.
-Or it is used with an `AbiError` implementing type, and produces `"logId"` fields.
+Or it is used with an `Error` implementing type, and produces `"logId"` fields.
 Any other use is an error.

 In any valid case, it also records in the `"errorCodes"` section location